Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptLensCount

 The "ptLensCount" node calculates the total number of PTGui Global Lens entries.
+The output is a number datatype.

 ![ptLensCount](images/fuse-ptLensCount.png)